 How is Nifty Calculated?

-For calculating Nifty 50 indices, the float-adjusted and market capitalization method is used.
+For calculating Nifty 50 indices, use methods like float-adjusted and market capitalization.
 In this, the level index showcases the aggregate market value of the stocks present in it for a certain time.
 The specific base duration for the Nifty index is 3rd November 1995.
 The base capital is Rs.2.06 trillion.
 The index number of stocks is 1000.

 The formula for calculating the Index Value is: